If a church is going to support marriages, what should that marriage ministry look like?

 - Marriage mentors are often better equipped for pre-marital counselling than pastors, who may not have the time.
 It’s often better to talk to a couple, as well, than just a pastor.

 - Mentors should be trained on how to ask questions that encourage discussion.
 Most breakthroughs will come not because the mentor teaches something but because the couple is able to talk through issues.

 - Mentors are not counsellors.
 The role of a mentor is not to help couples solve problems but instead to raise important issues for discussion and to guide conversations and prayers.
-If counselling is necessary, the couple should then be referred elsewhere.
+If counselling is necessary, the couple should then be referred to a trained, licensed counsellor.